 You might have come across the hashtag #yogaeverydamnday, which could seem funny, or inspiring or motivating.
 But if you’re new to yoga, or you’re very busy, the idea of practising yoga every day can be intimidating.
 So do we really need to do yoga every day?
 And how much yoga is enough to feel the benefits?

-The amount of yoga you need depends on your goals.
+It depends on your goals.
 This means working out what you want from your yoga practice.
-For example, if you want to learn to handstand, you need to put the time in to strengthen and open your body, and increase your body awareness and balance.
-Having a go as part of your weekly yoga class will help, but if you’re doing nothing in between, it’s probably going to take you a long time to progress.
+For example, if you want to learn to handstand, you need to put the time in.
+It takes consistent practice and training drills to strengthen and open your body, and increase your body awareness and balance.
+Having a go as part of your weekly yoga class will help, but if you’re doing nothing in between, it’s going to take a long time to progress.
 On the other hand, if you have a very active lifestyle and you use yoga to reconnect with your body and mind, your needs will be different.
-Spending just 10 minutes at the end of the day doing a restorative posture like legs up the wall pose followed by some meditation will have a huge impact.
+Spending just 5 minutes at the end of the day doing a restorative posture like legs up the wall pose followed by meditation will have a huge impact.

 Daily practice is a non-negotiable.
-I appreciate this might be a controversial one, but for me, to function at my best, I need some kind of yoga every single day.
-This is not necessarily a vigorous flowing yoga practice, although that is my preference.
+I appreciate this is a controversial one, but for me, to function at my best, I need some kind of yoga every single day.
+If we think of yoga as a tool we use to checking with our bodies and be present, then I would argue it probably is something we all need every day.
+However, this doesn’t have to be a vigorous hardcore yoga practice.
 Some days my self practice is just finding 5 minutes to meditate.
 I can even do this on the plane if I’m travelling.
 Other days I might do 10 sun salutations, some core strengthening work or some joint mobilisation exercises.

 It’s worth saying that the more I’ve practised yoga, the more I realised that yoga is everything.
 From noticing my impatience while I wait in a supermarket queue to remembering to relax my shoulders when I run, it’s all about mindfulness, and it’s all good yoga practice.
 But I still prefer to have some dedicated part of each day where I consciously and deliberately set aside the time and space to do yoga.